Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Module Development Framework/Directives/README.md

 For example,
-If you were to export the project as "Test.jar", place the jar file next to [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md), and click the "Show ONE button after typing in the following text:
+If you were to export the project as "Test.jar", place the jar file next to [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md), and click the "Show ONE" button in the Kaeon FUSION settings option menu after typing in the following text:

     [USE: TEST]